ryanli633/ECE_219/Project_2/Project2_805436804_405515493_704142455_105644793/README.txt

 1. To execute the code for this project submission, open up a Jupyter Notebook with Python 3 in the same directory as the files.
 2. Run the files in order (type "%run filename.py" in a cell)
 3. Repeat this process for each python file.
-The files can be run independently.
+The files can be run independently (except Q16 files).

-for Q16_final.py:
+for Q16_final.py & Q16_full_sweep:
 -lines 35, 37 & 38 are commented out.
 -change directory to your bbc data in lines 37 & 38 and uncomment -run